FrostKiwi/treasurechest/posts/analytical-anti-aliasing/analytical-anti-aliasing.md

 ### FXAA

-We'll take a close look at an algorithm that was inspired by MLAA, developed by [Timothy Lottes](https://x.com/NOTimothyLottes). "]"Fast approximate anti-aliasing", [FXAA](https://developer.download.nvidia.com/assets/gamedev/files/sdk/11/FXAA_WhitePaper.pdf).
+We'll take a close look at an algorithm that was inspired by MLAA, developed by [Timothy Lottes](https://x.com/NOTimothyLottes).
+"Fast approximate anti-aliasing", [FXAA](https://developer.download.nvidia.com/assets/gamedev/files/sdk/11/FXAA_WhitePaper.pdf).
 In fact, when it came into wide circulation, it received some incredibly press.
 [Among others](https://www.realtimerendering.com/blog/fxaa-rules-ok/), [Jeff Atwood](https://blog.codinghorror.com/about-me/) pulled neither bold fonts nor punches in his [2011 blog post](https://blog.codinghorror.com/fast-approximate-anti-aliasing-fxaa/), later [republished by Kotaku](http://kotaku.com/5866780/).

 > [**Jeff Atwood**](https://blog.codinghorror.com/about-me/): The FXAA method is so good, in fact, it makes all other forms of full-screen anti-aliasing pretty much obsolete overnight. **If you have an FXAA option in your game, you should enable it immediately** and ignore any other AA options.